bonnerac/Weather-Dashboard/README.md

     * I got almost all of the elements on the page that I wanted, but I still feel like I was repeating myself a lot and could have used more for loops to cut down on my overall lines of code.
 * Search History
     * Although I was able to store the user's previous searches in local storage, I was unable to make the search history reappear after refresh.
 I also was unable to have any city but the last search displayed.
+* Tablet View
+  * App looks good on desktop and phones, but I had difficulty making it look good for tablets.

 ## Author
 * Alex Bonner